beatgammit/artichoke/README.md

 *Notes on Pattern:*

-Router attaches a `GetParams()` function to the Data parameter, which returns a `Params` struct, which has a `Get(key string)` function that gets the value for a specified key, which is also a string.
+Parameters can be retrieved via `artichoke.GetParams()`, which returns a `Params` struct, which has a `Get(key string)` function that gets the value for a specified key, which is also a string.

 Examples: